Kelly Monaco: Charity work

 In July 2009, Monaco and several other daytime celebrities traveled to Kenya, Africa, as a part of the Feed the Children program, delivering food and other supplies and visiting schools and orphanages built by Feed the Children.

 On October 24, 2009, as part of the iParticipate campaign, Monaco and several of her General Hospital co-stars volunteered to help beautify a school in Los Angeles.

 Personal life

-When Monaco was a junior in high school, she met Mike Gonzalez, and began a relationship with him.
-They worked together as lifeguards at a local resort and attended community college together.
+When Monaco was a junior in high school, she met Mike Gonzalez and began a relationship with him.
+They worked together as lifeguards at a local resort and attended Northampton Community College together.
 They remained together for 18 years.
-They broke up in 2009, but as seen in the premiere episode of the reality television series Dirty Soap in 2011, she was still mourning the loss of this relationship.
-Monaco's General Hospital costar Kirsten Storms counseled her through her feelings on that episode by convincing her to burn her prom dress.
+They broke up in 2009.

-On April 25, 2009, Monaco's apartment at the Planet Hollywood Resort and Casino was ransacked by burglars.
+On April 25, 2009, Monaco's apartment at the Planet Hollywood Las Vegas was ransacked by burglars.